andrevidela/Research-report/Thesis/index.md

 ## Results & Discussion

-In this section I will present the results obtained from the compiler optimisation.
-The methodology and the nature of the benchmarks is explained in the “Benchmarks & methodology” section.
+In this section, I will present the results obtained from the compiler optimisation.
+The methodology and the nature of the benchmarks are explained in the “Benchmarks & methodology” section.

-Our first test suite runs the benchmark on our 3 fibonacci variants and our list mapping.
+Our first test suite runs the benchmark on our 3 Fibonacci variants and our list mapping.
 As a refresher, they are as follows:

-- The first one is implemented traditionally, carrying at all times 2 Ints representing the last 2 fibonacci numbers and computing the next one
+- The first one is implemented traditionally, carrying at all times 2 Ints representing the last 2 Fibonacci numbers and computing the next one
-- Second one boxes those Ints into a datatype that will be allocated every time it is changed
+- The second one boxes those Ints into a datatype that will be allocated every time it is changed
-- The Third one will make use of our optimisation and mutate the boxes values instead of discarding the old one and allocating a new one.
+- The third one will make use of our optimisation and mutate the boxes' values instead of discarding the old one and allocating a new one.

-The hypothesis is as follows: Chez is a very smart and efficient runtime, and our example is small and simple.
+The hypothesis is as follows: Chez is a very smart and efficient runtime and our example is small and simple.
 Because of this, we expect a small difference in runtime between those three versions.
 However, the memory pressure incurred in the second example will trigger the garbage collector to interfere with execution and introduce uncertainty in the runtime of the program.
 This should translate in our statistical model as a greater standard deviation in the results rather than a strictly smaller mean.

 ### Fibonacci